-Fundamental skills associated with all electrical courses.
-Safety, basic tools, special tools, equipment, and introduction to simple AC and DC circuits.
+This course is designed to introduce fundamental skills associated with all electrical courses.
+Safety, basic tools, special tools, equipment, and an introduction to simple AC and DC circuits will be included.

-ELT 1213 Electrical Power
+ELT 1213 ELECTRICAL POWER

-Electrical motors and their installation.
-Instruction and practice in using the different types of motors, transformers, and alternators.
-Prerequisite: Fundamentals of Electricity (ELT 1192-3) or by permission of instructor
+This course provides information on electrical motors and their installation.
+Instruction and practice in using the different types of electrical motors, transformers, and alternators.